 Whatever the season Ec was always immersed in sport.
 In November 1926 he went to Sydney to represent Riverina in Country Week cricket.
 He scored a double century, including 28 runs in a single over, and bowled 6/47.
 An 18 year old Donald Bradman – Cootamundra born, but Bowral bred – was playing for the Southern team.
 Weissel caught and bowled him.
 In local competitions he habitually retired not out.

 In 1927, aged 24, he may have been contemplating marriage and family.
 John Meagher & Co emporium owners at Temora offered him the position of second-in-charge of the grocery department, at 10/- per week more than his current job, plus £100 per annum to play for and coach the team.
+[There are other reports which state that he joined James Thom’s store.]
 To Coota’s surprise their hero didn’t refuse.
 He went to live 32 miles up the road.

 Temora, full of local amateurs except for their new captain-coach, steamed into Cootamundra on 13 July 1927 for a long awaited challenge.
 They drew a record Cootamundra Maher Cup crowd.
 Eric received applause from the Coota folk.
 Temora failed, against a side now well reinforced with paid imports.